twwhite84/not-breakout/README.md

 - Classes and interfaces (abstract base class with do-nothing methods... similar to pure virtual methods in C++)
 - Use of ctypes and byref to work with a C-based library, in this case SDL
 - Operator overloading for a 2D Vector class
+- Use of a state pattern to implement switching between intro and game

 To run:
 - Create a .venv virtual environment